UniMath/agda-unimath/src/foundation/transfinite-cocomposition-of-maps.lagda.md

 ## Definitions

-### The transfinite cocomposition of a inverse sequential diagram of maps
+### The transfinite cocomposition of an inverse sequential diagram of maps

 ```agda
 module _